nrs-org/novelslop/content/vol_01/chap_13.typ

   allowed it to take over all aspects of daily life.

-  And now, Mona and her friends felt like their life would be nowhere-complete without their smartphones, while not knowing how exactly useful a computer could be.
+  And now, Mona and her friends felt like their life would be nowhere-complete without their smartphones, while not knowing how a computer could exactly be useful for.

   Hence, Mona walked in the IT clubroom, expecting to see a digital vintage world of some old technology.